opencord/kubernetes-service/docs/kubernetes-service.md

 - `KubernetesConfigMap` and/or `KubernetesSecret`.
 Optional, if the pod requires configuration.
 - `KubernetesConfigMapVolumeMount` and/or `KubernetesSecretVolumeMount`.
 Optional, if the pod requires configuration.

-Here is a short example that implements that creates a pod:
+Here is a short example that creates a pod:

 ```python
 # Create a new Trust Domain for the demo